SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

       }

-This example defines a new class called ``Dice``, which represents an n-sided dice for use in a board game.
+This example defines a new class called ``Dice``, which represents an *n*-sided dice for use in a board game.
-``Dice`` instances have an integer property called ``sides``, which represents how many sides they have, and a property called ``generator``, which provides them with a random number generator from which to create their dice roll values.
+``Dice`` instances have an integer property called ``sides``, which represents how many sides they have, and a property called ``generator``, which provides a random number generator from which to create dice roll values.

 The ``generator`` property is of type ``RandomNumberGenerator``.
-This means that it can be set to an instance of
+Therefore, it can be set to an instance of
 *any* type that adopts the ``RandomNumberGenerator`` protocol.
 Nothing else is specified about the nature of the generator – the only thing that matters is that it must